 It’s difficult to gain such distinctive experiences simply by visiting the well-trodden paths.
 Couchsurfers aren’t merely Airbnb hosts — they serve as expert guides because they take you around the places they spent their whole lives living in.
 They know the best food spots, actual hidden gems, and at the end of it all, you’ve made a new friend you never would have had if you simply checked places off your bucket list.

 The couchsurfing communities in these cities are large, and often, they don’t host overseas visitors because these are cities that aren’t used to a large influx of outbound travellers.
 Ask away and most are more than happy to welcome you and show you around, and as we can testify, give you an experience you won’t forget.

 19) Affordable flights to Wuhan & Changsha — the gateways to Zhangjiajie

 If you hope to get to the mouthwatering mountainous regions of Zhangjiajie, the best and cheapest option is to take a flight over to the equally riveting Wuhan or Changsha, and then take a bus to the city.
 Read more in our 12-day Central China itinerary!

 Scoot offers direct flights between Singapore and Wuhan / Changsha.
-One-way tickets start from a very affordable S$269 including tax, but you might be able to score flight tickets at a much lower price with Scoot’s Got-to-Go Sales every Tuesday.
-Check out this page with all the latest deals and offers.
+One-way tickets now start from a very affordable S$189 to Changsha and S$193 to Wuhan, but you might be able to score flight tickets at a much lower price with Gotta Scoot Tuesdays.
+Check out this page on alternate Tuesdays for the latest deals and offers.